-- 1. The developer completes an application form provided by the department of city development. - 2.
-Once the application has been completed, the department of city development and the city comptroller shall provide to the common council an analysis of the project's financial feasibility, market assumptions, rate of return, and jobs impact, including wage and benefit information.
-The department of city development shall further provide a separate report discussing the quality of proposed building and site design, the impact of the project on the city's historic building stock, and the project's sustainable features, including use of alternative energy sources and recycled and low-impact materials, creation of public open space, incorporation of transit- and pedestrian-oriented design features and amenities, and eligibility for certification under the Leadership in Energy and Environmental Design Green Building Rating System.
+1. The developer completes an application in the form provided by the department of city development.

+2. Once the application has been completed, the department of city development and the city comptroller shall provide to the common council an analysis of the project's financial feasibility, market assumptions, rate of return, and jobs impact, including projected wage and benefit information.
+The department of city development shall further provide a separate report discussing the quality of proposed building and site design, the impact of the project on the city's historic building stock, and the project's sustainable features, including use of alternative energy sources and recycled and low-impact materials, creation of public open space, incorporation of transit- and pedestrian-oriented design features and amenities, and eligibility for certification under the Leadership in Energy and Environmental Design Green Building Rating System or other national certification.

-- 3. A requirement that the 40% of worker hours required for the project be performed by unemployed residents or residents at a disadvantage with respect to employment.
-The number of hours subject to the 40% requirement is based on the total number of hours associated with a contract excluding those hours performed by out-of-state workers.
-For the purpose of this ordinance, "worker hours" includes work performed by persons filling apprenticeship and on-the-job training programs.
-The emerging business enterprise administration is responsible for the planning, implementation and enforcement of these provisions.
-The emerging business enterprise administration shall prepare annually a residents preference program report on the city's efforts in achieving the goals of the program in development agreements. - 4.
-A requirement that construction contractors pay their employes the prevailing wage rate, as defined in s.
+3. A requirement that the 40% of worker hours required for construction of the project be performed by unemployed or underemployed residents unless the commissioner of city development determines there is reason to impose a lesser requirement.
+The number of hours subject to the 40% requirement is based on the total number of hours associated with construction contracts for the project excluding all hours performed by out-of-state workers.
+For the purpose of this ordinance, "worker hours" includes work performed by persons filling apprenticeships and participating in on-the-job training programs.
+The emerging business enterprise administration are responsible for the planning, implementation and enforcement of these provisions.
+The department of city development and the emerging business enterprise administration shall prepare annually a residents preference program report on the performance of developers receiving direct financial assistance in achieving the goals of the program in development agreements.

+4. A requirement that construction contractors and subcontractors for the project be required to pay their employes the prevailing wage rate, as defined in s.
 66.0903, Wis.
+Stats.

-Stats. - 5.
-The employment of apprentices in the performance of contracts and of all subcontracts entered into by the contractor in accordance with the maximum ratio of apprentices to journeymen established by the Wisconsin department of workforce development.
-In determining whether this requirement is appropriate for insertion in specifications for a particular contract, the emerging business enterprise administration may consider the nature of the work, whether the contract is of short duration and whether the work will involve trades which do not have apprentices. - 6.
-The utilization of the emerging business enterprise administration as its first-source employment program.
-Every contract governed by this ordinance, unless prohibited by federal or state law, shall contain a first-source agreement which shall apply for the duration of the contract. - 7.
-A requirement that the department of city development compile data provided by its own employes and the emerging business enterprise administration, and submit an annual report to the common council on compliance with the requirements of this ordinance on or before October 1 of each year.
+5. The employment of apprentices and on-the-job trainees in the performance of all construction contracts and subcontracts entered into by the developer and its contractors and subcontractors for construction of the project is in accordance with the maximum ratio of apprentices to journeymen established by the Wisconsin department of workforce development.
+In determining whether this requirement is appropriate for insertion in specifications for a particular construction contract, the department of administration may consider the nature of the work, whether the contract is of short duration and whether the work will involve trades which do not have apprentices or on-the-job trainees.

+6. The utilization of the emerging business enterprise administration, or such entities as may be designated by the city from time to time, as the first-source employment program for the developer, its contractors and subcontractors on the project.
+Every construction contract governed by this ordinance, unless prohibited by federal or state law, shall require a first-source agreement which shall apply for the duration of the contract.

+7. A requirement that the developer compile data required by ch.
+355 and provide it to the emerging business enterprise administration, which shall submit an annual report to the common council on compliance with the requirements of this ordinance on or before October 1 of each year.

+8. A requirement that annually, but no later than April 30th, the comptroller shall submit a report to the common council documenting the financial impact of the prevailing wage rate provisions on all development projects completed during the prior calendar year.